-Developing Your Study Skills for Success Mickayla Hosking August 24, 2017 Linden Blog, School of Business, School of Finance, Student Life, Study Tips, Uncategorised Managing yourself for study – Developing your student skills Following on from the first post, ‘Success as a Student’, this post is about the study skills you will use and how to develop them.
+Developing Your Study Skills for Success Mickayla August 24, 2017 Linden Blog, School of Business, School of Finance, Student Life, Study Tips, Uncategorised Managing yourself for study – Developing your student skills Following on from the first post, ‘Success as a Student’, this post is about the study skills you will use and how to develop them.
 Since it’s been a while, here’s a reminder of the last topic, I’ve copied the skills needed to be a successful student.
 Skills valuable to the student: self-motivated self-discipline organised goal-orientated perseverance routine perspective problem solving and stress management Basic Research Skills This is the ability to find information, speed reading, using multiple sources, making notes of important information, organisation skills, as well as using numerical data.
 Basically, these are all skills required when completing homework or assignments.
 This will come naturally to some, but others need time and practice to build these skills.
 One helpful tip I can give, is to use keywords when looking for information, and speed reading.
 Thinking Skills Now, this one really does rely on you.
 It’s about decision makings, such as which piece of information to use; memory skills; critical thinking; creative problem-solving, and understanding.
 Memory skills are quite obviously important, and there are many strategies available to aid your memory recall.
 Critical thinking skills will be essential in all studies.
 It requires you to evaluate the quality of sources, interpretation of information and building a strong line of reasoning.
 Your understanding of the content and the task at hand is instrumental in using these skills, so you will need to be engaged in the material and discussions to practice these skills.
 Written and Other Communication Skills This is about how you write, getting your ideas across in a clear and precise manner.
 This brings in organisation and planning, the style and format, the audience, referencing, specialist terminology, academic integrity and using subject appropriate conventions.
 This is also where having organised notes from research will be beneficial.
 People Skills Studying with others requires you to take an active part, make a constructive contribution in classes, give feedback, work collaboratively, and support your fellow students.
 This doesn’t have to be a big thing, and if you don’t know what to do to help in a group setting – ask another group member.
 Task Management Skills Task management is like a combination of self-discipline, time management and the above skills, in one.
 As a student you will have to produce set items, like essays, reports, and presentations, etc. You will find that there is criteria to meet, formats that you need to follow, and potentially – specific resources that you are require to use.
 Therefore, having good task management skills means you have to be organised, goal orientated, motivated, develop self-management and stress management skills.
 It takes time to build these skills, if you haven’t already, however, in the studying environment you will find these come quickly from observation of fellow students.
 Inspiration taken from ‘The Study Skills Handbook’ by Stella Cottrell, 4th Edition.
-Mickayla Hosking Post navigation ← Success as a student The Accounting Industry: What it’s like. → Leave a Reply Cancel replyYour email address will not be published.
-Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Mickayla Post navigation ← Success as a student The Accounting Industry: What it’s like. → Leave a Reply Cancel replyYour email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.